xw-hu/DSC/README.md

    export PYTHONPATH='../../python'
    ```

-   Run the test model (please modify the path of images) and resize the results to the size of original images:
+   Run the test model and resize the results to the size of original images:

    ```shell
    ipython notebook DSC_test.ipynb